 2. Placement of Herod's death in 1 BC allows us to accept the ancient tradition that Jesus was born in 3 or 2 BC.
 The four earliest Christian writers who report the date of Jesus' birth are Irenaeus (late second century), Clement of Alexandria (about AD 200), Tertullian (early third century), and Africanus (early third century) (9).
 Africanus specifies the date in terms that can be understood as 3/2 BC (10).
 Both Irenaeus and Tertullian assign Jesus' birth to the forty-first year of Augustus.
 If this date presumes that the reign of Augustus began when he was elevated to consulship in August 43 BC, the year intended is 2 BC.
 Tertullian conveniently confirms this conclusion by adding that Christ's birth was 28 years after the death of Cleopatra and fifteen years before the death of Augustus.
 Cleopatra died in August 30 BC, and Augustus died in August AD 14 (11).
 Konradin Ferrari d'Occhieppo has demonstrated that the date which Clement of Alexandria furnishes for the birth of Jesus is equivalent to 6 January 2 BC (12).

-It must be recognized, however, that ancient tradition has doubtful authority to tell us when Jesus was born.
+It must be recognized, however, that ancient tradition has doubtful authority to tell us the year when Jesus was born.
 The consensus among writers of the late second and early third centuries that He was born in 2 BC probably rested not on historical fact but on their understanding of the Gospels.
 The easy but simplistic interpretation of Luke 3:1 and Luke 3:23 is that Jesus turned age thirty in the fifteenth year of Tiberius (AD 29).
 Hence, many early Christians deduced by calculation that He was born in 2 BC.

-The great difficulty for theories setting Herod's death in 1 BC is the unassailable evidence that all three of his successors—his sons Archelaus, Antipas, and Philip—dated their reigns from about 4 BC.
+The great difficulty for theories setting Herod's death in 1 BC is the strong evidence that all three of his successors—his sons Archelaus, Antipas, and Philip—dated their reigns from about 4 BC.
 (13).
 Attempts to show that Antipater became coregent with his father in this year have not been convincing.
 Therefore, although not entirely free of uncertainties, the date of Herod’s death was probably 4 BC, as most scholars have believed.
 Therefore, placement of Jesus’ birth in 3 or 2 BC is untenable.

 6 BC or earlier